 Cookies store user-specific information.
 Websites create cookies to remember things like login details, preferences (such as your preferred language), and browsing history.
 This works to personalise your experience and ease interaction with websites.

-Cache, on the other hand, acts like a short-term memory for your browser.
+Cache, by contrast, acts like a short-term memory for your browser.
 It stores website resources like images and HTML files.
 That way, you won’t need to download them again each and every time you visit the same website.
-The goal is for pages to load faster.
+The basic goal is for pages to load faster.

-Persistent cookies get a bad rap, but they aren’t villainous by nature; they just remember stuff between browsing sessions.
+Persistent cookies often get a bad name, but they aren’t automatically a privacy risk — they simply help websites remember things between visits.

 Why would you want to clear your cookies?